ArkadiYoskovitz/framework-oriented-programming/README.md

 With the final keyword you prevent overrides from your Frameworks and force the developers to look for extension alternatives other than overriding.

-> Make your Frameworks open to extension but closed to modifications.
+> Make your Frameworks open to extensions but closed to modifications.

 ### 7. Framework models
 Each framework should implement their own models.
 If you share models between multiple frameworks you are coupling these frameworks to the frameworks that provide these models.
 That said, a `Networking` framework should have defined models representing API responses, and a `Database` framework should have their own `Database` models.
 If these models are combined in a business logic framework, `Core` then they should be wrapped into different models.
-You

 > Each framework defines its own models